 * These figures reflect the approximate percentage of the Drew comprehensive fee that covers similar costs.

 Financial assistance is available for study on a Drew-sponsored semester or Approved-List program.
 Different policies apply to Drew-sponsored programs and to Approved-List programs, as described below.

-For Drew short-term programs: All participants is Drew’s short-term programs automatically will be considered for scholarships to help defray the cost of the program.
-There is no application necessary.
+For Drew short-term programs: All participants is Drew’s short-term programs are eligible for scholarships to help defray the cost of the program.
+On average, these scholarships cover 25 percent of the program cost.
+Student apply for these scholarship at the time of application to the short-term program.
 Recipients of these scholarships will be notified shortly after acceptance to the program.

 For Drew semester programs: All of your Drew University financial assistance, whether merit or need-based, may be applied to all Drew-sponsored semester programs.